Akasshhhh/Career-counselor/README.md

 ## 🤖 AI Integration

-Currently uses enhanced rule-based responses for career counseling.
-The system is designed to easily integrate with OpenAI's API:
+This app integrates directly with OpenAI Chat Completions using a focused system prompt tailored for career counseling.

-- Placeholder AI service in `lib/ai/career-counselor.ts`
+- Real provider in `lib/ai/career-counselor.ts` using `fetch` to call the OpenAI API
-- Ready for OpenAI GPT-4 integration
+- System prompt is concise and purpose-built for career guidance
-- Contextual conversation history
+- Contextual conversation history is included (recent messages window)
-- Specialized career counseling prompts
+- Fallback to a safe mock response if `OPENAI_API_KEY` is not set (useful for local dev)
+- Default model is `gpt-4o-mini` (configurable via `OPENAI_MODEL`)

 ## 🎯 Career Counseling Features